SGDInstitute/apollo/content/collections/pages/mblgtacc/contact.md

             marks:
               -
                 type: lead
-            text: 'Find the latest conference updates on our ' -
+            text: 'Find all the latest updates on our ' -
             type: text
             marks: